LIGHT YEAR 79: MOMENTARY

 Installation shot from LIGHT YEAR 1: "Submerged!" presented on the Manhattan Bridge, June 2015.
 Still from "The Floater," by Shir Lieberman, Jonathan Phelps and Fabio Fonda.

-The video art program, titled Momentary, is organized by Mexico City and Texas-based curator Leslie Moody Castro as a brief and temporary rest, a time to be within the details of each video vignette.
+The video art program, titled Momentary, was organized by Mexico City and Texas-based curator Leslie Moody Castro as a brief and temporary rest, a time to be within the details of each video vignette.
 These are the slow and gradual details of intimacy and identity, of beauty in the banality of movement, of the delicate details of our pores and porousness.
-It is an invitation to slowness, to near stillness in movement, into a shift that invites a pause, an intermission, a breath.
+It was an invitation to slowness, to near stillness in movement, into a shift that invites a pause, an intermission, a breath.